[INTERVIEW] How One Tree Planted is Marketing Environmental Conservation

 It’s a lofty goal, but I believe we can do it!
 We have 3 main approaches to meeting our campaign goal:

-- INDIVIDUALS.
-This approach will happen organically as individuals get involved, numbers build up, and our brand builds.
+- Individuals.
+This approach happens organically as our supporters, numbers, and brand builds.

-At the end of the day, we want to make it as simple and straightforward for people to do more the environment.
+At the end of the day, OTP makes it simple and straightforward for people to do more the environment.
 By branding and marketing OTP’s cause and directly involving supporters, we believe we can make this happen.